charwick/pick.al/README.md

 * View, edit, and delete individual participation events on a per-student basis
 * Set excused absences, so a student's name doesn't come up until a set date
 * Search for students across classes
+* Queue up questions and see the students who answered them
 * Create custom participation schemae

 ### Other